Skip to content

 --debug Enable verbose startup debugging

---minimal Disable all cjsh extras (themes, colors, completions, smart cd, etc.)
+--minimal Disable all cjsh extras (prompt styling, colors, completions, smart cd, etc.)

 Add one line per flag in ~/.cjprofile to persist the desired behavior: